Sarijen/ST7567-C-driver-for-RP2040/README.md

-# ST7567 driver for the RPi Pico (RP2040)
+# ST7567 driver for RPi Pico (RP2040)
 This driver allows you to control an LCD using SPI with the RP2040 MCU.
-It includes functions for initializing the display, drawing graphics using a framebuffer and PWM controlable backlight.
+It includes functions for initializing the display, drawing graphics using a framebuffer, controlable backlight and more.

 # Features
 - Clearable and easily writable Framebuffer
 - Drawing shape functions for lines, rectangles, circles and individual pixels
-- Drawing various fonts (To be done)
+- Drawing various fonts
 - Displaying bitmap images
 - PWM dimmable backlight